 If you are a Presidential Scholar with no federal financial aid, your next semester’s funds will not disburse until academic transcripts have been received from the study abroad/visiting student program.
 All Presidential Scholars must complete at least twelve (12) credit hours per semester with a minimum 3.25 cumulative GPA.
 After study abroad/visiting student grades are posted to the student’s TU academic transcript, eligibility for Presidential Scholar funding will be determined.

 Changing from Undergraduate to Master’s or from Master’s to Doctoral Programs

 If the student is beginning a new degree level, satisfactory academic progress begins in a clear status for the new program.

 Students Who Have Been Out of Attendance for Over a Year

 The University of Tulsa reviews satisfactory academic progress each payment period.
-If the student was not making satisfactory academic progress when last enrolled, provided it was more than a year ago, the student can be placed on Financial Aid Warning for the first payment period.
+If the student was not making satisfactory academic progress when last enrolled, provided it was more than a year ago, the student can be placed on Financial Aid Probation for the first payment period.

 If the student receives part-time federal financial aid, the required hours completed for satisfactory academic progress will be reduced proportionately.